libffcv/ffcv/docs/customizing.rst

 Extending FFCV
 ==============

-In this document we'll outline how to
+In this document we'll outline how to extend FFCV by designing custom transforms.

 .. toctree::
    custom_transforms